OnlyErrors/New-RPG-test/README.md

 This template works with v1.9.4

-Finally, install the dependencies by running:
+install the dependencies by running:
 ```
 yarn install
 ```

-You should be good to go now!
 To build the deployment project run:
 ```
 yarn build